cailleach1310/ares-economy-plugin/readme.md

 #### web_limit_fields
 Fields that will be listed in the webportal view of the economy management route.
 This will most probably need to be modified.

+### Adjusting Limit Algorithm
+If you want to adjust the algorithm for determining the limit, you'll need to dig into the code.
+The function in question is **Economy.calc_limit(char)**, it can be found in the helpers.rb file in the /aresmush/plugins/economy directory.

 ## Uninstallation
 Removing the plugin requires some code fiddling.
 See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).